TheDGOfficial/DarkUtils/README.md

  Shows a timer for when to start killing blood mobs to perform a Watcher Dialogue Skip for faster Blood Camp times.
 ## Solo Crush Timer
  Shows a timer for when to move the crusher in the Purple Pad to perform a Solo Crush.
+## Arrow Alignment Device Solver
+ Solver for the third device in Goldor terminals phase, with block incorrect clicks and pre-dev support.
+Compatible with the AutoClicker so you can finish it fast by holding down right click (block incorrect clicks will automatically stop once an arrow is rotated enough times).
+Uses vanilla item label rendering - you need to hover over the item frame to see how many clicks is needed, but this a non-issue since you need to hover over to rotate the arrow anyways.

 # Visual Tweaks
 ## Hide Effects HUD